projectM-visualizer/frontend-sdl2/README.md

 # ProjectM SDL2 Frontend

-This is a reference implementation of an applicatiaon that makes use of the projectM music visualization library.
+This is a reference implementation of an application that makes use of the projectM music visualization library.

 It will listen to audio input and produce mesmerizing visuals.
 Some commands are supported.